smilers/windows-itpro-docs/windows/security/operating-system-security/network-security/windows-firewall/rules.md

 :::row:::
   :::column span="2":::
   If there's no active application or administrator-defined allow rule(s), a dialog box prompts the user to either allow or block an application's packets the first time the app is launched or tries to communicate in the network:

 - If the user has admin permissions, they're prompted.
 If they respond *No* or cancel the prompt, block rules are created.
 Two rules are typically created, one each for TCP and UDP traffic
-    - If the user isn't a local admin, they won't be prompted.
-In most cases, block rules are created
+- If the user isn't a local admin and they are prompted, block rules are created, no matter what option they chose.

+To avoid this, **disable** the notification prompt.
+This can be done using [PowerShell or command prompt](/windows/security/operating-system-security/network-security/windows-firewall/configure-with-command-line) or in the Windows Firewall with Advanced Security console on the 'Customize Settings' tab of each profile.

+  In either of these scenarios, once the rules are added, they must be deleted to generate the prompt again.
+If not, the traffic continues to be blocked.

   :::column-end:::
   :::column span="2":::
     :::image type="content" source="images/uac.png" alt-text="Screenshot showing the User Account Control (UAC) prompt to allow Microsoft Teams." border="false":::
   :::column-end:::
 :::row-end:::

-In either of these scenarios, once the rules are added, they must be deleted to generate the prompt again.
-If not, the traffic continues to be blocked.

 > [!NOTE]
 > The firewall's default settings are designed for security.
 Allowing all inbound connections by default introduces the network to various threats.
 Therefore, creating exceptions for inbound connections from non-Microsoft software should be determined by trusted app developers, the user, or the admin on behalf of the user.